 Best Baby Cereal for Beginning Solids (4 to 6 months)

 For years, everyone from doctors to Grandma’s recommended that you start with plain rice cereal.
-In light of recent evidence against rice cereal, the experts now suggest that you simply feed baby a food that’s easy to digest and contains good amounts of iron.
-That’s why a single-grain cereal is the best choice for a first food, and my favorite single grain cereal is this oatmeal cereal from Happy Baby.
+In light of recent evidence against rice cereal, the experts now suggest that you simply feed baby food that’s easy to digest and contains good amounts of iron.
+That’s why a single-grain cereal is the best choice for a first food, and my favorite single grain cereal is this Oatmeal Baby Cereal by Happy Baby.

 I like oatmeal because it’s a little bit more hearty than rice cereal.
 You can make it thicker, which is nice for babies with a bit of reflux because they’ll be able to keep it down more easily.

 This particular oatmeal offers a nice silky smooth and fluffy texture and it mixes really well.
 You can use both breast milk and water and get great results with both.

 Oatmeal offers more nutrition than rice cereal does.
 It’s not a white carb like most cereals, it’s a complex carbohydrate.
 This gives your baby the advantage of prolonged energy and feeling full for longer.
 Getting used to these kinds of carbs from the start sets them up for healthier choices later on.

 The Right Nutrients for Smaller Babies

-Food at such a young age is all about nutrition.
-Taste takes a back seat to nourishing our babies’ bodies.
+When it comes to food at such a young age, it’s all about nutrition.
+Taste isn’t as important as nourishing a baby’s body.
 This organic oatmeal baby cereal is not short on nutrients, and the taste isn’t too bad, either!
 In addition to protein and fiber, here’s the best of the best nutrients in this cereal:

 - Iron: One serving of Happy Baby Oatmeal has 45% of the daily recommended value for iron.
 This is more than the 40% that most other baby cereals have.
-This nutrient is essential for brain development and is found in short supply in breast milk, making this an ideal choice for breastfeeding moms.
+This nutrient is essential for brain development and is in short supply in breast milk, making this an ideal choice for breastfeeding moms.